 These new brooms have vowed to clean up the act of the South African media by ridding the industry of what they see as cynical journalism through publishing and airing positive news stories.

-"People in this country are sick and tired of negative press," ANN7 talk- show anchor Jimmy Manyi told the
+"People in this country are sick and tired of negative press," ANN7 talk- show anchor Jimmy Manyi told the M&G this week.

 "ANN7 presents major opportunities for alternative viewing."